bo-miao/awsome-video-object-segmentation/README.md

 ## What is video object segmentation and video instance segmentation?

-Video object segmentation is a binary labeling problem aiming to separate foreground object(s) from the background region of a video.
+Video object segmentation is a binary labeling problem aiming to separate specific foreground object(s) from the background region of a video, and each object mask should be linked across frames.

-Video instance segmentation not only need to segment foreground object(s)/instance(s), but also have to identify the category of each object and keep tracking objects across frames.
+Video instance segmentation not only need to segment foreground object(s)/instance(s), but also have to identify the category of each object.

 ## Dataset